 With JS being so popular, it’s no wonder the majority of front-end frameworks, libraries, and other development tools utilize it.

-Let’s review the top five of those and figure out how they’re different and beneficial for businesses.
+Let’s review the top five of those and determine how they differ and benefit businesses.

 Top 5 Front-End Frameworks Web Developers Should Consider